How To get thereHow To get there Free Things To DoFree Things To Do

 Plaza de Armas:

 You will notice that some of its enormously tall palm trees appear to have braces to hold them up.
-This is less to do with their height and more the fact that Chile lives directly above a faultline between two tectonic plates and is really prone to earthquakes.
+This has less to do with their height and more the fact that Chile lives directly above a faultline between two tectonic plates and is really prone to earthquakes.

-On the southern side of the Plaza is the main shopping strip Paseo Ahumada (the best place to buy anything technology related and/or a completo).
+On the southern side of the Plaza is the main shopping strip Paseo Ahumada (the best place to buy anything technology-related and/or a completo).
 To the east is a mix of residential and commercial zones, but the more east you go the more radical richness you will find.

 Coffee with Legs:

-As you ramble around the city you will notice there are several bar style coffee shops, nothing unusual there right? if you look a little closer you will notice a minor difference.
+As you ramble around the city you will notice there are several bar-style coffee shops, nothing unusual there right? if you look a little closer you will notice a minor difference.
 All the counters are open from the waist down and the servers (all female) are sporting short skirts and great pins!

 This is due to a really weird cultural anomaly.
 Being heavily influenced by the British, Santiago has a huge tea culture, so when some smart entrepreneurs tried to introduce coffee houses the idea didn’t initially take hold.
-Seeing the need to use a different approach and using the old adage “sex sells” cafe con piernas or coffee with legs was born.
+Seeing the need to use a different approach and using the old adage “sex sells” Cafe con Piernas or coffee with Legs was born.

-Men in their droves now pop out at of the office to one of the 100+ cafes around Santiago’s CBD for a quick coffee and a little eye candy.
+Men in their droves now pop out of the office to one of the 100+ cafes around Santiago’s CBD for a quick coffee and a little eye candy.
 As with all good ideas, someone always goes too far, and you will find some “cafes” where the techno music blares and the waitresses wear very revealing swimsuits or even underwear.

-Totally worth checking out, if for no other reason than its in complete contrast to Chile’s normally VERY conservative attitude.
+Totally worth checking out, if for no other reason than it’s in complete contrast to Chile’s normally VERY conservative attitude.

-While Santiago is far from our favorite place in Chile, it made for the perfect final stop and is definitely a city of interest unlike so many we have been to.
+While Santiago is far from our favourite place in Chile, it made for the perfect final stop and is definitely a city of interest unlike so many we have been to.
 And while it is expensive (sure isn’t Chile as a whole a purse punisher) we managed to enjoy a frugal few days thanks to its size and abundance of FREE appealing attractions.
 We hope you have a ball without spending a kidney, and as always should you need anything else or have any questions talk to us goose!